Racial differences seen for cancer diagnosis, treatment, survival

 (HealthDay)—Stage at diagnosis, treatment, and survival differ by race and ethnicity for patients with one of the nine leading cancers, according to a study published online April 8 inJAMA Network Open.

-请张博士从上海医疗College, and colleagues examined stage of cancer at diagnosis, use of therapy, overall survival (OS), and cancer-specific survival (CSS) in 950,377 patients with cancer (prostate, ovarian, breast, stomach, pancreatic, lung, liver, esophageal, and colorectal) from different racial/(71.7 percent white, 12.2 percent black, 6.9 percent Asian, and 9.2 percent Hispanic).
+请张博士从上海医疗College, and colleagues examined stage of cancer at diagnosis, use of therapy, overall survival (OS), and cancer-specific survival (CSS) in 950,377 patients with cancer (prostate, ovarian, breast, stomach, pancreatic, lung, liver, esophageal, and colorectal) from different racial/ethnic groups(71.7 percent white, 12.2 percent black, 6.9 percent Asian, and 9.2 percent Hispanic).
 The authors analyzed information from the Surveillance, Epidemiology, and End Results (2004 through 2010) database.

 "The findings of this study may lead to different management strategies based on race and ethnicity to improve outcomes," the authors write.